Are You The Sucker?

 Exactly who are these investors?
 Are you one of them?

 It's hard to say, but I will point to another study performed in 2005 by Coval at Harvard.
-It's difficult reading for the novice and I can only give you my take-away from it.
+It's difficult reading for the novice, and I can only give you my take-away from it.

 1) The top decile of investors manage significant outsized returns that can be attributed to skill, not luck